 A noticeable difference between Latin spelling and Spanish spelling concerns the frequent simplification of double consonants to single consonants.

 Double consonants do exist in Spanish, for example:

-As a general rule, these 4 consonants are the only consonants which can appear doubled in Spanish spelling.
-(There are a few exceptions such as in the loanwords “jazz” and “pizza”)
+As a general rule, these four consonants are the only consonants that can appear doubled in Spanish spelling.
+(There are a few exceptions, such as in the loanwords “jazz” and “pizza”)

-A way to remember these 4 consonants is that they are the consonants found in the name Caroline.
+A way to remember these four consonants is that they are the consonants found in the name Caroline.